YiLi-2020/222/content/home/slider.md

 # Slides.
 # Duplicate an `[[item]]` block to add more slides.
 [[item]]
-  title = "My lego lab"
+  title = "Who am I?"
-  content = ""
-  align = "left"  # Choose `center`, `left`, or `right`.
+  content = "A biopharmaceutics researcher using nano LEGOs" align = "left"  # Choose `center`, `left`, or `right`.

   # Overlay a color or image (optional).